Edster1121/Cookbook/README.md

 - You can reload the state of my application by going to the load tab and clicking the load button on that page

+# Phase 4 Task 2

+- Each time you add a recipe, it will be logged and printed when you close the window
+- Each time you remove a recipe, it will be logged and printed when you close the window
+- Each time you view your cookbook, it will be logged and printed when you close the window